 Sitelinks are known to increase the visibility of your website’s search result, and guess what — your website even stands a chance to feature a search box inside the SERP.

 However, the decision to display sitelinks and search box are solely decided by Google, but the best, we can ensure for our website to stand a chance to feature sitelinks is by adding the Searchbox Schema Markup as per the guidelines and maintaining a good structure throughout our website.

-Google’s guidelines recommend websites to add the WebSite structured data element only to their website’s homepage.
+Google’s guidelines recommend adding the WebSite structured data element only to a website’s homepage.
 Based on the recommendation Rank Math automatically adds the Sitelinks and Searchbox Schema only to the homepage of your website.